1964 Pacific typhoon season: Tropical Storm Nancy

 Nancy directly originated from a segment of a tropical upper-tropospheric trough, an atmospheric feature that was farther north than average in mid-August 1964.
 Ship observations suggested that the system became a tropical depression August 17 and became a tropical storm a day later.
-Nancy maintained low-end tropical storm intensity at peak strength before being downgraded to a tropical depression the next day approximately 480 km northeast of Iowa Jima, after which it dissipated.
+Nancy maintained low-end tropical storm intensity at peak strength before being downgraded to a tropical depression the next day approximately 480 km northeast of Iwo Jima, after which it dissipated.